ttodua/Sample-Node.js-app-using-websocket-Front-Back-end/README.md

 To start the application, run `npm run start` and visit the shown link in your browser.

 Used libraries:
-- Front-End: Vue.js & Bootstrap 5;
+- Front-End: Vue 3 & Bootstrap 5;
 - Back-End: express & ejs;